Tacocat0254/Hurricane_Damage/README.md

 }
 ```

-Accepts an image and returns a prediction: curl -X POST http://localhost:5000/inference \
+Accepts an image and returns a prediction:
 ```
--F "image=@no_damage.jpeg"
+curl -X POST http://localhost:5000/inference /-F "image=@no_damage.jpeg"
 ```

 Response should look like this: